oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 # Set this to where you wish to store node data.
 The node artifacts
 # should also be located in this directory (for us this is /serverdir/node)
 datadir: /serverdir/node

-## THESE NEXT 3 LINES ARE TEMPORARY YOU SHOULD NOT EXPOSE THIS PORT IN ANY WAY
-grpc:
-  debug:
-    port: "42261"

 # Logging.
 #